keylime/keylime/docs/user_guide/runtime_ima.rst

 With `[hash-algo]` being `sha1sum`, `sha256sum` (note, you need the OpenSSL app installed to have the shasum CLI applications available).

-This will then result in `allowlist.txt` being available for Agent provisioning.
+This will then result in `[filename]` being available for Agent provisioning.

 .. warning::
-    It’s best practice to create the allowlist in a secure environment.
+    It’s best practice to create the runtime policy in a secure environment.
     Ideally, this should be on a fully encrypted, air gapped computer that is permanently isolated from the Internet.
-Disable all network cards and sign the allowlist hash to ensure no tampering occurs when transferring to other machines.
+Disable all network cards and sign the runtime policy hash to ensure no tampering occurs when transferring to other machines.

-Alongside building an allowlist from `initramfs`, you could also generate good hashes for your applications files or admin scripts that will run on the remotely attested machine.
+Alongside building a runtime policy from `initramfs`, you could also generate good hashes for your applications files or admin scripts that will run on the remotely attested machine.